. . .

 On stage, Alyag is an even farther reaching extension of that eclectic energy, blending all original music into a cohesive, ever-flowing electronic mix while he deftly switches between live guitars, synthesizers, and drum samplers amid a furious whirlwind of emotes.
 Each set is uniquely arranged, featuring extensive remixes of his existing work coupled with unreleased material and new transitions - often entire musical sections not heard anywhere else - tailored specifically toward that individual performance.

-With a continuously evolving multitude of ideas and projects lined up to add to his already considerable aural arsenal, 2019 has been a busy and exciting year for Alyag, whose production proclivity is only just ramping up.
+With a continuously evolving multitude of ideas and projects lined up to add to his already considerable aural arsenal, 2020 is primed to be a busy and exciting year for Alyag, whose production proclivity is only just ramping up.